tm-pham/covid19_school_transmission/README.md

 The manuscript and supplementary material of the study can be found on ...

 ## Model code
 The simulation code was built by Thi Mui Pham using R (version 4.0.2).

+The code is divided into several parts.
+Please find a short overview below.
 A more detailed description can be found in the supplementary material.

-The code is divided into several parts.
+### Running the code
+run_simulations_in_parallel.sh: Bash script to run the simulation code for several scenarios in parallel.
 ### Simulation
 covid19school_simulation.R: Run the simulation (epidemic) for several iterations and several scenarios
 ### Epidemic